Students urged to use their right to vote

 The charities' free resource pack includes a 30-minute presentation explaining why and how to register, along with explanatory handouts and a video featuring young people and politicians.

-Sixth former Polina Whitehead, who registered once she turned 18, said: “I’m already set to vote.
+Upper sixth former Polina Whitehead, a boarding student from the Lake District, who registered once she turned 18, said: “I’m already set to vote.
 But it’s a really good idea for school to help students, as many wouldn’t know how to approach this.”

 Deputy head of sixth form, Lee Lyons, who organised the day, said: “We believe it is so important that young people use their right to vote.”